-Jacquard fabric is a textured fabric that has complex patterns woven into it, rather than printed or embroidered on top.
-Jacquard weaving has its origins in 6th century Italian brocade and it remains one of the most popular types of fabric to this day.
+Jacquard fabric is a textured fabric that has complex patterns woven into it, rather than printed, dyed, or embroidered on top.
+Jacquard weaving has its origins in sixth-century Italian brocade, and it remains one of the most popular types of fabric to this day.

-Because jacquard is defined by the fact the design is woven, rather than the material it’s made from, it can be created with any material.
-You’ll see silk and cotton jacquard on the higher and more traditional end, but modern designers are integrating a wider variety of fibers as well, like linen damask and cotton blends.
+Jacquard can be created from any material, since the fabric is defined by its weave, rather than the fiber it is woven from.
+You’ll see silk and cotton jacquard on high-end and traditional applications, while modern designers are integrating a wider variety of fibers, including linen and cotton blends.

 The History of Jacquard

-The name comes from the French creator, Joseph Marie Jacquard, who started his career in textiles in the late 1700s doing the dangerous of work a “draw boy” on a traditional brocade loom.
-Draw boys were children who required to work six to eight hours a day, lifting half their body weight in weaving reeds at a time.
-The weaver would tell the draw boy which threads to lift, directing them to physically move them.
-It was dangerous work and Jacquard decided to find a better solution to the problem of creating brocade fabrics.
+The name “jacquard” comes from the French creator, Joseph Marie Jacquard, who started his career in textiles in the late 1700s as a “draw boy” on a traditional brocade loom.
+Draw boys were children who were required to work six to eight hours a day, lifting half their body weight in weaving reeds at a time.
+The weaver would instruct the draw boy on which threads to lift and where to move them.

 “There was something kind of feminine and weird, but also kind of trashy about it at the same time,” Marc says.
 “This is a good example of the fabric helping you to design the dress or dictating a little the design of the dress.”